 From game design to stop motion animation to Minecraft to Youtube, Classroom Antics has a variety of Tech Camps this summer for kids ages 7-14.
 Half-day and Full-day options are available and lunch is provided.

 Lego Robot Camp

 For Lego lovers ages 5-16, Lego Robot Camp is a great way to get kids interested in robotics in a fun and exciting way.
 By using the latest technology, including 3D Printers and Lego Mindstorms EV3, campers spend their time building Lego Bots, culminating in an epic bot battle.
 They also learn how robots solve real-world problems.
-Camps are offered at various locations around Central Ohio.
+There are in-person and virtual camp options.